-- e.
-Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons. - f.
-Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, which apply to you.

-g.
-Paragraph 3.1 of the SRA Code of Conduct for Firms 2019 - which states that you keep up to date with and follow the law and regulation governing the way you work.
+- 4.1 The firm admits, and the SRA accepts, that by failing to comply with the MLRs 2017 that it breached: - a.
+Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons. - b.
+Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, which apply to you. - c.
+Paragraph 3.1 of the SRA Code of Conduct for Firms 2019 which states that you keep up to date with and follow the law and regulation governing the way you work.

-5. Why a fine is an appropriate outcome
+Why a fine is an appropriate outcome

-5.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements.

-5.2 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation:
+- 5.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 5.2 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation: - a.
+There is no evidence of harm to consumers, or third parties, and our view is that the risk of repetition is low.

-- a.
-There is no evidence of harm to consumers, or third parties, and our view is that the risk of repetition is low. - b.
-The firm took steps to rectify its failures and has since implemented a fully compliant CMRA process. - c.
-The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigations teams. - d.
-The firm has admitted the breaches and shown remorse. - 5.3 The SRA considers that a fine is the appropriate outcome because: - a.
+- b.
+The firm took steps to rectify its failures and has since implemented a CMRA process, which is now compliant with the MLRs 2017, and the published LSAG and SRA warning notice and guidance. - c.
+The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigations teams. - 5.3 The SRA considers that a fine is the appropriate outcome because: - a.
 The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by facilitating dubious transactions that could have led to money laundering (and/or terrorist financing).
 This could have been avoided had the firm conducted and documented appropriate risk assessments on its clients and files, on in-scope matters. - b.
 It was incumbent on the firm to meet the requirements set out in the MLRs 2017.
 The firm failed to do so.
 The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - c.
-The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules.

-5.4 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - 5.4 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 There is nothing within this Agreement which conflicts with Rule 4.1 of the Regulatory and Disciplinary Rules and on that basis, a financial penalty is appropriate.

-6. Amount of the fine
+Amount of the fine